PedroPPereira/Automated-Defect-Detection-in-a-Manufacturing-System/README.md

-# Computer Vision for Automated Defect Detection in a Manufacturing System
+# Automated Defect Detection in a Manufacturing System

 Course: Robotic Systems and CIM